Louis Armstrong Live in Europe (CD & Digital Release: September 27, 2019)

 LONDON JAZZ NEWS

-Leah Williams had a chat with jazz historian and head of the Dot Times Legends series Jerry Roche to find out how the project has developed and why this latest release is so monumental here.
+Leah Williams speaks to jazz historian and head of the Dot Times Legends series Jerry Roche.
+Listen to full interview here.

 LA JAZZ SCENE

 "While not flawless, Live In Europe is full of fun and high energy, making this an excellent addition for Louis Armstrong collectors."
 Read the full review here.

 "Louis Armstrong Live in Europe (⭐⭐⭐⭐, Dot Time) is a significant release that has been sanctioned by Armstrong's estate and is sourced from the trumpeter's own personal recording archive."
 Read the full review here.